SC Master Naturalist Advanced Training

 In order to keep your Master Naturalist status current, you must take at least 8 hours of advanced training per year (16 hours per year are recommended if you are a Statewide Master Naturalist).
 These hours can be deducted from your 30 hours of required volunteer service.
 Advanced training can be taken through the Master Naturalist program or through sources external to the program.
-Unless otherwise approved, watching an educational TV program, movie or video on a natural history subject does not count as advanced training except when viewed during the course of an appropriate lecture, workshop or field trip.
+Watching an educational TV program, movie or video on a natural history subject does not count as advanced training except when viewed during the course of an appropriate lecture, workshop or field trip.
 Travel time to an advanced training event will not count toward volunteer hours.
 Please document and report your training hours in the Master Naturalist Online Volunteer Hour Reporting System.

 Advanced training opportunities will provide exposure to some aspect of natural history, natural resource management or nature interpretation, including any specific methods or skills used to study these things.
 In addition, the training should provide you knowledge or skills that you need to complete your volunteer service obligation.
 Potential skills include trail building, bird identification through song, GIS skills or others.

 The four categories of volunteer service projects include:

 - ecological services (exotic invasive removal, river sweeps, cleaning bluebird boxes)

 - citizen science (hawk watch, water quality monitoring, Monarch watch)

 - education and interpretation (posters, field trips, brochures, etc.)

 - programmatic needs (assisting Host Sites or the State Office in program delivery)